 How much do Moyens weigh?

-Medium poodles can weigh in at around 18 to 40 pounds.
-Anything smaller would be considered a mini or toy poodle.
+Medium poodles can weigh in at around 18 to 40 pounds, though individual weight can vary based on factors like diet, exercise, and genetics.
 A Poodle’s weight should be in proportion to their height.
 Poodles are supposed to be slender and square in their build.

 How are Moyen Poodles bred?